x157/x157.github.io/UE5/LyraStarterGame/Tutorials/Procedure-Merge-Epic-Source-into-Git.md

 Note: I get my Engine & Lyra source from Perforce, via UDN.

-If you do not pay for UDN access, then you will instead get Engine & Lyra source from Github, and Lyra binary content from the Epic Games Launcher.
+If you do not pay for UDN access, then you will instead get Engine & Lyra source from GitHub, and Lyra binary content from the Epic Games Launcher.

 ## Overview

 - Copy the latest Lyra source from Epic into `lyra-main`
+  - Copy the latest Lyra Content from Epic into `lyra-main`
 - Merge the new `lyra-main` into `lyra-xist`
   - Merge the new `lyra-xist` into `xist-game`
 - Recompile `xist-game` with the latest Lyra 5.1+ on the latest Engine 5.1+

 Now you get to go see all the new stuff, and all the newly broken stuff!
 C'est la Dev!  `:-)`